janderudder/Event-Reactor-Cpp17/README.md

 This approach could be easily avoided by taking the event parameter as `const void*` type.

 The callbacks are very limited in return and parameter types.
 If you know a way to obtain a completely generic interface I would be interested to know.
 Please contact me.

+## License

+You are welcome to use and redistribute this software.
+However, as I'm curious, I would very well like to know if you actually use or improve it.

+THIS SOFTWARE AND PROGRAM IS BEING PROVIDED "AS IS", WITHOUT ANY WARRANTY OF ANY TYPE OR NATURE, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, AND ANY WARRANTY THAT THIS SOFTWARE OR PROGRAM IS FREE FROM DEFECTS.